rickmark/eff_you_os/README.md

 ### Apple Design Change

+#### Insecure Boot Indicator

 By having a mac configured to boot FUOS first bring up the graphics, show a visual indicator (such as a unlocked padlock with a support link) and pausing a number of seconds (similar to how Chrome OS devices indicate a non-secure boot path) the device owner would be aware of such a modification.
+To be fair this is the same issue that has existed with the T2 for it's history.
+A lack of indicator when a device is being booted with less then full security or to an update / recovery (and therefore SIP is not protecting the system)

+#### Seperate Credential

+This is analagous to how Apple handled firmware security in the past.
+While the user day-to-day could use a local admin password, a seperate firmware password prevented that from escilating to a comprimise of the plaform security state.
+With the M1 the admin password was merged with the platform security password.
+These could again be seperated for higher security scenerios.